meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 You will need to provide a short and long description of the command for the help pages and also for the Meshery Documentation.

+## Refactoring Mesheryctl Code

+The mesheryctl code needs to be refactored for the ease of management, to improve the readbility of the code, for making it easier for using the utility packages.

+For now, the meshconfig has been refactored to have getters and setters which can further be used to manipulate any config.
+For example, reading or changing the context version has now been a lot easier with the help of specific getters and setters, a central function has also been added to write the config.yaml file.

+The workflow for changing the contexts would be:
+- Change the context struct
+- Update the config struct with the new context
+- Write the new config to the config.yaml file

 # Writing unit tests and integration tests for mesheryctl

  Unit tests and integration tests are essential to make each mesheryctl release robust and fault tolerant.